information for parents

 If any of these happen after vaccination, call 9-1-1 or go to the nearest emergency department.

-Health Canada currently recommends that this vaccine be used only between 32–36 weeks of pregnancy.
+Your healthcare provider can discuss the timing that is appropriate for your pregnancy.
+Always speak with your healthcare provider about what is appropriate for you or your baby.
 Your pregnancy care provider will look at your full medical and pregnancy history and discuss the potential benefits and risks with you before vaccination.

 Who should not receive this vaccine?